r0jjames/software-design-patterns/Design_Principles.md

 #4: Strive for loosely coupled designs between objects that interact.

 #5: Classes should be open for extension, but closed for modification.

+#6: Principle of The Least Knowledge: Talk only to your immediate friends.